NannyML/nannyml/docs/how_it_works/estimation_of_standard_error.rst

 68,2% chance of being in the range [0.45, 0.55].
 If we extend the range to [0.4, 0.6] then there is a 95% chance of the accuracy we calculate from the sample being in that range.
 And if we extend the range to [0.35, 0.65] then there is a 99.7% chance that the measured accuracy will fall within the specified range.
-Within NannyML we define :term:`Sampling Error` to be +/- 3 :term:`standard errors<Standard Error>`, and this is the *sampling error range* we display as Confidence Range in our plots.
+Within NannyML we define :term:`Sampling Error` to be +/- 3 :term:`standard errors<Standard Error>`, and this is the :term:`Confidence Band` that appears as a shaded purple area in our plots.

 Sampling Error Estimation and Interpretation for NannyML features